Difference Between Paraphrasing And Summarizing

 When to Use Summarizing

-To Understanding Complex Texts:
+Understanding Complex Texts:

 Use summarizing when you come across lengthy or complex texts, such as academic papers, reports, or research articles.
 By summarizing, you can obtain the main points and key ideas, which saves time and enhances understanding.

-For Preparation for Presentations or Discussions:
+For preparation for presentations or discussions:

 Summaries are valuable tools for organizing thoughts and structuring content effectively.
 When preparing for presentations or discussions, summarizing materials allows you to highlight important information and key takeaways, making it easier to understand and retain the content.
 Summarizing helps break down complex information into manageable points, enhancing comprehension during presentations or discussions.

-For Reviewing and Studying:
+For reviewing and studying:

 Summarizing your readings or study materials aids in comprehension and retention.
 Summaries provide concise overviews that you can easily glance through to remember the main information in your study material.
-You can also refer back to your Summaries as you study instead of having to go through the entire study material.
+You can also refer back to your summaries as you study instead of having to go through the entire study material.

-You can use summarizing to extract key information summarizing from multiple sources and combine them into a cohesive narrative.
+You can use summarizing to extract key information from multiple sources and combine them into a cohesive narrative.
 This is especially useful in research and academic writing.

 Writing Abstracts: